 Once the Project is completed it must be sold in order to generate revenues to cover the Project's operating expenses as well as any debt service attributable to mortgages covering the Property.
 The rate of sales as well as the level of sales prices received will depend on the market in the area and will depend on the amount of comparable housing available at the time the Company seeks to sell the Project.
 The greater the amount of comparable housing the greater the competition the Company will face in its sales activities.
 Greater competition will result in lower sales prices and increased costs in the form of larger sales concessions (such as free upgrades).
-The Company does not intend to commence sales activities until substantial progress during the construction period of the Project.
-If any defects in construction occur, such may result in additional cost to the Company after construction is completed.
+The Company does not intend to commence sales activities until the renovation of the Project is substantially completed.

+Defects in construction may also occur, which may result in additional cost to the Company even after construction is completed.
-Market Conditions.

-The building industry is cyclical and is significantly affected by changes in national and local economic and other conditions, such as employment levels, availability of financing, interest rates, consumer confidence and demand.
-The risks inherent to builders in purchasing and developing land increase as consumer demand decreases.
-Because of the long-term financial commitment involved in purchasing property, general economic uncertainties tend to result in more caution on the part of buyers, which tends to result in fewer purchases.
+Homebuilding Industry Market Conditions.
+The homebuilding industry is cyclical and is significantly affected by changes in national and local economic and other conditions, such as employment levels, availability of financing, interest rates, consumer confidence and housing demand.
+The risks inherent to homebuilders in purchasing and developing land increase as consumer demand for housing decreases.
+Because of the long-term financial commitment involved in purchasing a home, general economic uncertainties tend to result in more caution on the part of home buyers, which tends to result in fewer home purchases.
 Such uncertainties could adversely affect the performance of the Company.
-In addition, builders are subject to various risks, many of which are outside the control of the builder, including conditions of supply and demand in local markets, weather conditions and natural disasters, such as earthquakes and wildfires, delays in construction schedules, cost overruns, changes in government regulations, increases in real estate taxes and other local government fees and availability and cost of land, materials and labor.
-Although the principal raw materials used in the building industry generally are available from a variety of sources, such materials are subject to periodic price fluctuations.
+In addition, homebuilders are subject to various risks, many of which are outside the control of the homebuilder, including conditions of supply and demand in local markets, weather conditions and natural disasters, such as earthquakes and wildfires, delays in construction schedules, cost overruns, changes in government regulations, increases in real estate taxes and other local government fees and availability and cost of land, materials and labor.
+Although the principal raw materials used in the homebuilding industry generally are available from a variety of sources, such materials are subject to periodic price fluctuations.
 There can be no assurance that the occurrence of any of the foregoing will not have a material adverse effect on the Company.
-The building industry is also subject to the potential for significant variability and fluctuations in real estate values.
+The homebuilding industry is also subject to the potential for significant variability and fluctuations in real estate values.

 Competition.

-The building industry is highly competitive and fragmented.
-Builders compete for desirable properties, financing, raw materials and skilled labor.
-The Company will compete for sales with other developers, individual resales of existing properties, available rental properties and new sales and re-sales of condominiums.
-The Company's competitors include large builders, many of which have greater financial resources than the Company, and small builders, some of which may have lower costs.
+The homebuilding industry is highly competitive and fragmented.
+Homebuilders compete for desirable properties, financing, raw materials and skilled labor.
+The Company will compete for residential sales with other developers, individual resales of existing homes, available rental housing and sales and resales of properties such as the subject property of this Project.
+The Company's competitors include large real estate development companies, many of which have greater financial resources than the Company, and other companies or individuals, some of which may have lower costs.